perticascatalin/Learning/DPML/swot.md

 - presents 2 classic backtracking problems
 - describes how the 2 problems can be represented as variables assignment with constraints
-- experiments are developed based on improvements which leverage problem reduction (arc and path consistency) and search strategies (2 x lookahead)
+- experiments are developed based on improvements which leverage problem reduction (arc & path consistency) and search strategies (2 x lookahead)
 - an analysis is performed by comparing computation time and feasible input sizes (board size)

 ### 3.3 !
 Constraint Programming in Genetic Algorithms